goatgirl86/Final_Project_Wildfires/README.md

 **Real Life Applications**

-With our fire prediction and visualization tool, first responders may address
+With a fire prediction and visualization tool like ours, first responders may address
 - Asset relocation
 - Early containment
 - Possible evacuation areas